google/rekall/rekall-agent/README.md

 In this part we will run the Rekall Agent with our own hosted HTTP server.
-This setup is suitable for those users who do not want to use the Google Cloud - but they will need to ensure the servers are publically accessible and have sufficient disk space to store all the collected data.
+This setup is suitable for those users who do not want to use the Google Cloud - but they will need to ensure the servers are publicly accessible and have sufficient disk space to store all the collected data.
 Nevertheless this mode of operation is a good way to try out the Rekall Agent on a small scale installation.